coderstar1234/loginwithphp/README.md

-<h1 align="center" > loginwithphp</h1>
-<p align="center" >Some work for a php and mysql that writen in html,css,and js.</p>
 <h1 align="center" >PHP Login System</h1>
 This is a simple login system created using PHP and MySQL.
 It allows users to register, login, and logout.
 Once logged in, users can access a secure page that only authenticated users can see.

 <h1 align="center" >Redme</h1>
+<p align="center" >Some work for a php and mysql that writen in html,css,and js.
-The work to new skill at a php,mysql and bootstrap.
+The work to new skill at a php,mysql and bootstrap.</p>